It can be very difficult to learn that chemotherapy has affected your ability to have children (fertility). You can get support to help you cope.

 - Others seem to accept the news calmly when they start treatment, but find it hits them later when the treatment is over

-It’s normal for people to feel anxious, afraid or depressed about how cancer and treatment have affected their lives.
+It’s normal for people to feel anxious, afraid or depressed about how cancer and its treatment has affected their lives.
 It can help to know that you're not alone.
 Most people have felt like you at some time during their treatment.
 Like them, you can overcome feeling afraid or discouraged.

 Not being able to have children might make you feel like you have lost a part of yourself and are less masculine or less feminine.
 You may be very sad or angry that the drugs have changed your body.
 Your self confidence can drop.